 Go through the ToDo list and follow your own recommendations and mark as done.

-Sample screenshot of collected data showing your computer (10.10.10.137) having sent data to 4 external IP addresses:
+Or you can choose to browse all the connections from a received or transmitted point of view: Sample screenshot of collected data showing your computer (10.10.10.137) having sent data to 4 external IP addresses:

 For each external IP you click the tool buttons at the bottom to find information on that IP.
 Most often the “Who is” lookup will do the trick.
 Next you click Action to record what you plan to do in regards to this transmission.
 If you did a “Who is” lookup the information from that is already saved in the Comments field:

 If the traffic is safe, you can leave the Severity radio button at “No action needed” and maybe even exclude this traffic from further collections and let the decision count for all ports going to this IP address.